build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

        valid_lft forever preferred_lft forever
 ```

-Remember, this output could be different on your build of the little internet, so run this for youself and use the correct interfaces for the network addresses we're watching.
+Remember, this output could be different on your build of the little internet, so run this for yourself and use the correct interfaces for the network addresses we're watching.
 In this case, Router3's interface on `3.0.0.0/8` is `eth1` and its interface on `100.1.0.0/16` is `eth0`.
 Open a new terminal window and run your `tcpdump` on both.
 This will tell us which interface the packets are exiting out of:

 ```bash
 root@router3:/# tcpdump -nei eth0